Every Fast Food Chicken Nugget—Ranked!

 Because fast-food chicken nuggets were a part of many Americans’ childhoods, they can seem pretty innocent.
 (Why else would mom let you eat them?)
 But as it turns out, these bite-size snacks are complex.
 Here’s the low-down.

-Fast-food nuggets all start with chicken, one of our 29 Best-Ever Proteins for Weight Loss, but they also contain several synthetic ingredients derived from sources far from any type of poultry.
+Fast-food nuggets all start with chicken, but they also contain several synthetic ingredients derived from sources far from any type of poultry.
 Instead, they come from a corn or soybean field (soybean oil, modified cornstarch and mono- and diglycerides), a petroleum refinery (artificial colors like Yellow #5 and Red #40), or a chemical plant (bleached wheat flour, oleoresin paprika, and carrageenan).
 Is this fast-food staple starting to sound less appetizing yet?

 Consider this: If you’ve ever eaten a plain baked chicken breast, you know that poultry can be particularly flavorless.
 Thus, fast-food companies pump processed chicken nuggets with chemicals that boost our cravings.
 Rather than seasonings you could nab from your pantry, many restaurants use substances like MSG, autolyzed yeast extract, and hydrolyzed proteins that artificially enhance taste and desirability.
 That tricks your brain into thinking you’re actually eating a nutrient-dense meal.
 But, in reality, you’re consuming super-processed junk.

 We here at Eat This, Not That! want to help you understand what fast-food restaurants are putting in your nuggets, so next time you’ll know which chicken to peck, er, we mean pick.